wandyezj/wandyezj.github.io/writing/low-cost-living.md

     - A new phone is thus at a fixed cost of ~852 a year for a single line or for a family of four lines ~1200/year or single ~300/year for four lines (family) (many people share their phone plans within a family)
     - The variable cost is in the model of phone, for a new high end phone like the iPhone this is about ~200/year on top if the phone lasts two years or, ~150 if the phone lasts three years
     - This means a single phone and plan can range from about 500/year to 1152/year depending on how cost and cooperative people are.
+    - note: some phone models can be turned into wifi hotspots 'teathering', thus an external laptop can be connected to the internet through a phone plan.
+That is a laptop could be used to do work offline to be synced later or to browse more comfortably.
+Would have to check what the data plan is for the phone, however most basic tasks should be doable.

 * Bed - a bed can last 10+ years
     - A comfy bed is potentially bad for physical health, recommendations are a pallet (like Japan) which can be less expensive,